bjansen/pebble-intellij/README.md

 ![Template data languages settings](images/settings.png)

+This will enable features like syntax highlighting, code completion, navigation, Emmet expansions etc.

 ## Using code completion

 In order to use code completion, you will have to let the plugin know what the type